-Ticket sales start on January 26th 2019 and will be sold through September 16th, with the drawing taking place at the HBA Parade of Homes Event, on September 22, 2019.
+Ticket on sale now and will be sold until the drawing, which takes place at the 2019 HBA Festival Parade of Homes Event, this Fall.
 Be sure to visit the Facebook, Twitter, and Instagram pages, for drawing info, events, giveaways, house photos, additional details and much more!

 BOYS & GIRL CLUBS OF GREATER NORTHWEST INDIANA

 Boys & Girl Clubs of Greater Northwest IndianA

 The best way to predict the future is to create it.
 You are an integral part of what shapes our communities.
 Your thoughtful investment in our most precious assets – our youth – ensures our collective futures will be bright and prosperous now, and long into the future.